browserengineering/book/book/accessibility.md

 ```

 The ugly conditional is necessary to handle two cases: either hovering
-over an object when nothing was previously hovered over, or moving the
+over an object when nothing was previously hovered, or moving the
 mouse from one object onto another.
 We set the flag in either case,
 and then use that flag in `update_accessibility`: